AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 ![Workspace Download](../images/console-7.png)

-1. In your Terminal, navigate to where you want to initialize your project and type in the following command:
+1. In Terminal, navigate to where you want to initialize your project and type in the following command:

     ```
     aio app init <app_name> --import <path_to_config_file>